Books, Texts, Lectures

 - A person always has a choice: consciousness and unconsciousness.

 - There are two ways of living: consciousness and unconsciousness.
 Both are easy because they are both natural.
 The difficulty lies in the transition from one to the other.
-This transition is the path.
+This transition is a path.

 - A warrior must have a foundation.